Skip to content

 • Testing new runtime versions - Before updating CI configuration

-• Isolated testing - Without affecting local environment
+• Isolated testing - Without installing Bun/Deno locally

 • Multi-runtime validation - Ensure consistency across platforms